 American Express: Credit vs Debit Card Dispute Process in 2026

 American Express's credit cards (Amex Platinum, Amex Gold) give you Regulation Z dispute rights.
-American Express's debit product (Amex Bluebird (prepaid debit); no standard bank debit card) gives you Regulation E rights.
+American Express has no standard bank debit card today (Bluebird prepaid, discontinued June 2026).
 Here is how each works in practice, with verified contact information.

 Verified contact numbers